javadmaaref/RealTimeStockDashboard/README.md

 # Real-Time Stock Price Dashboard

 A personal project exploring the visualization of real-time stock prices.
 Built using Flask, JavaScript, and Chart.js, this application allows users to track stock performance, create watchlists, and receive alerts for significant price changes.
-While still under development, this project demonstrates foundational web development skills and serves as a platform for further experimentation with data visualization and real-time applications.
+This project serves as a platform for further experimentation with data visualization and real-time applications.

 ## Installation